 I made a few more horseshoes prior to this one and let some of them sit for about an hour because I wasn’t noticing the color change right away.
 I later realized that they get rustier as they dry.
 So I would just say to experiment.
 If you don’t like how your metal looks after 10 minutes and air drying, you can always repeat the process and keep them in the solution for a longer period of time 🙂

-You’ll want to spray your metal objects with a clear sealer to prevent them from staining anything they touch.
+You’ll want to add a clear sealer to prevent the rusty patina from flaking off and staining anything they touch.

 This is just one way to rust metal, but I’m definitely a fan.
 If you decide to try this out we would love to hear about your results in the comments below.
-I’m curious how it works on different types of metals.
 And if you have a specific technique that you prefer when it comes to making new metal look old, we would love to hear about that too!